eddie-lopez-uf/gator-polls/README.md

 ## Setup

+> **NOTE:** If you don't have a zip file of this project, ignore

+If you are running from a zip file of the project:

+1. Extract contents into directory
+2. Open terminal in that directory
+3. Run `npm start`

+The project should open in new window.

 ### Installing `npm` (if applicable)

 To completely setup the required environment you need to run for Gator Polls, you must first ensure that you have Node downloaded in your computer.
 You can download Node [here](https://nodejs.org/en/download/).